GEORGES LENTZ -

-In 1994, I started work on a large-scale work-in-progress which I called 'Mysterium' ("Caeli enarrant..."
+(This is an old text from 2003 and many aspects of 'Mysterium', such as the lofty purity as well as the softness/inaudibility of the music, have changed a lot since then.
+Nonetheless, it might be interesting to read, if only to show how much my music has evolved since.
+G.L.
+2016) In 1994, I started work on a large-scale work-in-progress, 'Mysterium' ("Caeli enarrant..."
 VII).
 "Caeli enarrant..." ("The Heavens are telling..." - Psalm XIX) is an ongoing cycle of works reflecting my fascination with astronomy as well as my spiritual questions and beliefs.
 'Mysterium', the seventh part of this cycle, is a conceptual work in an open form, consisting of numerous blocks that can be put together ad libitum.
 It is originally a work without fixed instrumentation - abstract lines and dots, ideally meant to be read rather than played.
-This may sound somewhat naïve, even pretentious - it is hard to attempt this kind of project without seeming overly ambitious.
-The initial stimulus to launch myself into this idealistic project came to me after reading about Pythagoras' poetic notion of the Music of the Spheres, music which, according to the great Greek thinker, is produced by the friction of the heavenly spheres and is audible to God, but inaudible to human ears.
+This may sound naïve and totally impractical, if not pretentious - it is hard to attempt such a lofty project without seeming a bit too ambitious.
+The kickstart to launch myself into this project came to me after reading about Pythagoras' poetic notion of the Music of the Spheres, music which, according to the great Greek mystic, is produced by the friction of the heavenly spheres and is audible to God, but inaudible to the ears of mere mortals.
 I wanted to write music which does not evolve or unfold, but simply 'is'.
 The only way to achieve this seemed to be to write music which 'doesn't sound' and thus is not subject to the arrow of time - the symmetrical seven-tone sequence D-E-F-G-F-E-D at the centre of the work also points to this (vain) attempt to defy the one-directional flow of time.
-In the real world of course, this music - like any music - needs performers to make it come to life.
-While a performance, as opposed to a reading, might limit the infinite possibilities of the concept in terms of structure and timbre (as well as putting it into the time flow), it is nevertheless really the only way to communicate the work.
+In the real world of course, music needs performers to make it come to life.
+While a performance, as opposed to a reading, might limit the infinite possibilities of the concept in terms of structure and timbre (as well as putting it into the time flow), it is nevertheless really the only way to communicate the work to an audience.
 'Mysterium' is mostly soft, and tension results mainly from the polarity between sound and silence, tonal and quarter-tone elements, homophonic lines and complex polyphonic material, a regular crotchet beat and graphically notated rhythmic unpredictability, expanded and contracted time.
 My overall aim was to write music that would be as 'pure' as possible.
 Hence the severe self-imposed restrictions in terms of dynamics (little dynamic contrast), texture (homophonic writing - a result, perhaps, of my love of Gregorian chant) and rhythm (basic crotchet pattern).
-However, this crotchet pattern or 'grid' is often broken by two symbols above the music which make the note they refer to either four times shorter (i.e. semi-quavers) or four times longer (i.e. semi-breves).
+However, this crotchet pattern or 'grid' is often broken by one of two symbols above the music, which make the note they refer to either four times shorter (i.e. semi-quavers) or four times longer (i.e. semi-breves).
 The effect produced is one of 'limping' bars with very uneven beats.

 The extreme loneliness, the great silence and a sense of existential fragility found in the Australian